top of page

 Right in the heart of La Jolla is a rooftop cafe, Trilogy Sanctuary.
 This rooftop organic vegan café has a dedicated gluten free kitchen and some very delicious dishes.
 All food is dairy-free, soy-free and refined sugar-free.
 The pancakes were delicious and a very filling meal.
 They even have aerial yoga classes you can watch while you eat, or you can work up an appetite in a regular yoga class and enjoy a smoothie or Acai bowl afterward.
 Afterwards take some time to shop in La Jolla or go down to La Jolla Cove watch the seals.
 You may want to plan a kayaking tour or go boogie boarding at La Jolla Shores.
 If the wind is right, you can also drive to the gliderport to watch the hangliders fly off the cliffs.

 A morning hike at Torrey Pines can be followed up with a lunch at Sweetfin.
 This is a fresh poke restaurant chain that has locations throughout Southern California.
-They have a location at University Town Center or One in Carmel Valley at One Paseo.
-Both are close to Torrey Pines.
+They have a location at One Paseo in Carmel Valley at One Paseo.
 If you are craving poke, it is the perfect gluten-free stop.
 I build my own bowl with the fresh veggies and fish, but you can also choose a vegetable only bowl.
 They have a variety of special sauces and some unique sides like taro chips.

 If you are headed to the Del Mar Horse Races at the Del Mar Race Track or Suki's favorite beach,